lk740/D2Parsers/README.md

 >>> load_contrib("dofus")
 ```

-Or import directly in your script :
+Or import it directly in your script :

 ```python
 from scapy.contrib.dofus import *